Learn about the different financial options you have for affording community college.

 Financial aid comes in various forms:

 - Loans - Education loans are given to students or their parents, usually based on demonstrated financial need.
-Loans may be administered by the government or by the individual colleges.
+Loans may be administered by the government or by individual colleges.

 - Grants - Need-based educational grants are given to those students who demonstrate exceptional financial need.
 The Federal Pell Grant and the Federal Supplemental Educational Opportunity Grant are two common examples.